 - Remove all water sprouts.
 Water sprouts are fast-growing vertical branches that usually have no side branches.

 - Remove all suckers.
-Suckers are the fast-growing shoots that grow out of the soil from the roots below the soil surface.
+Suckers are fast-growing shoots that grow out of the soil from the roots below the soil surface.

 - Remove a branch that creates a tight V-branch crotch, a crotchless than 45 degrees.
 These branches will not support the weight of a full crop of fruit.